dynamia-ai/dynamia-ai-lp/src/content/blog/Demystifying the Reservation Pod/en.md

 slug: "Run:ai KAI-Scheduler Deep Dive"
 date: "2025-08-07"
 excerpt: "Yesterday, we took a deep dive into how KAI-Scheduler achieves fractional GPU sharing.
 Thank you all for your attention and lively discussion!
 A reader pointed out a key technical detail that needed further clarification, and today we're going to break down that very issue."
-author: "Nimbus - HAMi Project"
+author: "HAMi Project Team"
 tags: ["vGPU", "HAMi", "GPU Sharing", "Cloud Native", "Kubernetes", "AI Infrastructure"]
-coverImage: "/images/blog/Demystifying the Reservation Pod/cover2.jpg"
+coverImage: "/images/blog/Demystifying the Reservation Pod/cover.jpg"
 language: "en"
 ---